 And if you’re not quite ready for your brew just yet, this model comes with a Keep Warm function that will maintain the water’s temperature for 30 minutes.
 This not only saves time but also energy too, as the kettle won’t need to be turned on again to re-boil.

-Not only will this kettle save on space but also saves you time, too.
-When we put it to the test it was a fast boiler and a delight to pour.
-It comes in white, black or cream and is a great affordable option that’s small on price yet big on style.
+Not only will this kettle save on space but it also saves you time, too.
+When we put it to the test, it was a fast boiler and a delight to pour.
+It comes in white, black or cream and is a great affordable option that’s small on price, yet big on style.

 For a streamlined flow of water every time, this model has a special spout designed for the very purpose.

 Designed for large capacity